Where are they now? Arsenal’s 2008-09 FA Youth Cup winners

 He has had to work his way back up through the Football League pyramid to finally find himself within touching distance of the Premier League bow he will have hoped to earn in a Gunners shirt.

-After spells at Yeovil and Bristol City, Ayling has become a Leeds United regular, outlasting multiple managers to find himself part of Marcelo Bielsa’s plans as the club challenges for promotion to the top flight.
+After spells at Yeovil and Bristol City, Ayling has become a Leeds United stalwart, outlasting multiple managers to find himself one of Marcelo Bielsa’s most trusted players.
+It’s been quite the rise for the right-back to eventually become a Premier League regular.

 Lansbury was one of the most talked-about members of this Arsenal generation, and not just because he was a north London lad.